-GCSE Computing provides pupils with an opportunity to use programming software languages.
-They will learn skills in true object-orientated languages, which link in perfectly with businesses.
+GCSE Computing provides pupils with an opportunity to use programming software languages such as C# and Java.
+They will learn skills in true object-orientated languages which link in perfectly with businesses and therefore provide a natural progression into the world of work.